-Since large charging hubs, where multiple vehicles can be charged simultaneously, are becoming more common, we also evaluated the effects of the \textsc{Brokenwire} attack in such a setting.
-The arrangement was similar to Scenario 4.
-We tried to interrupt the charging sessions of three cars at once.
-We connected the vehicles to two charging stations and successfully disrupted all charging sessions at about the same time.
-The results also show that the attack works against occluded objects.
+\ndssparagraph{Disrupting Multiple Vehicles} Since large charging hubs, where multiple vehicles can be charged simultaneously, are becoming more and more common, we also evaluated the effects of the \textsc{Brokenwire} attack in such a setting.
+The arrangement of our test was similar to Scenario 4.
+However, we tried to interrupt the charging sessions of three cars at once.
+We connected the vehicles to two separate charging stations and successfully disrupted all charging sessions at about the same time.